makrai/notes/huang15-adapted-competitive-learn-vsm-wsi.md

   * [5] applies parametric LDA [3] to WSI task
     * The contexts of ambiguous instances are regarded as pseudo documents,
     * induced topic distributions are considered as the sense distributions
-  * [35] ... uses non-parametric HDP [33]
+  * [35] uses non-parametric HDP [33]
     * to learn the sense distributions
-    * this method ... can obtain the number of word senses automatically for
+    * this method can obtain the number of word senses automatically for
-    * [while] LDA methods ...  require the number of word senses to be assigned in advance
+    * [while] LDA methods  require the number of word senses to be assigned in advance
   * the HDP model is superior to LDA model
     * on the SEMEVAL-2010 WSI dataset
-  * [19] also shows improvement in supervised F-score after
+  * [19] incorporate position features in the HDP model
-    * incorporating position features in the HDP model
+    * improvement in supervised F-score
   * [7] extends the naive Bayes model based on the
     * idea that the more closer a word to the target word, the more relevant this word will be in WSI